 Gather all the ingredients.
 See Notes for half-portion ingredients and substitutions for sake and mirin.

-In a saucepan, combine all the ingredients.
-Add sake and mirin.
+In a saucepan, add ½ cup sake and ½ cup mirin.

-Add soy sauce and sugar.
+Add ½ cup soy sauce and ¼ cup sugar.

-When you mix the sauce or tilt the saucepan, small bubbles start to rise/appear.
+As you mix the sauce or tilt the saucepan, small bubbles will start to rise and appear on the surface.
 When this happens, the sauce is ready to use.
-Pour the sauce to a sterilized jar and keep the jar open until cool.
+Pour the sauce into a sterilized jar and leave uncovered to cool.
 The sauce will thicken as it cools.

-Substitute for ½ cup Sake:
+Substitution for ½ Cup Sake:

-Substitute for ½ cup Mirin:
+Substitution for ½ Cup Mirin:

-You can make half portion with ¼ cup (4 Tbsp) sake, ¼ cup (4 Tbsp) mirin, ¼ cup (4 Tbsp) soy sauce, 1/8 cup (2 Tbsp) sugar.
+To make a half portion of this recipe, use ¼ cup (4 Tbsp) sake, ¼ cup (4 Tbsp) mirin, ¼ cup (4 Tbsp) soy sauce, and 2 Tbsp sugar.